Gerontology and Palliative Care Certification

 In each specialization, the clinical level certifications require a CSWE-accredited master’s degree in social work, a current social work license and supervised post-degree social work in the area of specialization.3, 4

-Individual states have different requirements for licensing, but most require an MSW and varying amounts of supervised fieldwork.
+Individual states have different requirements for licensing, but most require an MSW and varying amounts of supervised practicum experience.
 Once licensed, social workers must earn continuing education credits to maintain their professional knowledge.

 To learn more about the social work profession and the need for qualified gerontology and palliative care specialists, connect with one of our Admissions Outreach Advisors today.